“What players have won the Ballon d'Or?”

 Individual awards were few and exclusive to federations and confederations before the conception of the Ballon d'Or in 1954/55.
 In 1956, the first edition was held, with England Three Lions legend Sir Stanley Matthews winning the award while playing for Blackpool.

 At the time, the Ballon d'Or was a solely European award, given to European players who played for European clubs.

-European players who played outside Europe were not considered, neither were players from other continents who played in or outside Europe.
+President George Weah of Liberia was the first non-European winner of the award.
 His award is considered special because he won the award in the year that the awards were opened up to accommodate every player playing their trade at a European club.
-It is extra special because he is the first and only African to climb that podium and take home the award.
-The closest African has been Sadio Mané, who came second in the 2022 edition won by Karim Benzema.

 Ballon d'Or winners list from inception to date

-It has been 68 years since the first award.
-There have been 45 winners of the award, with 10 players having won it multiple times.
 Only Lionel Messi and Cristiano Ronaldo have won it at least five times.
-Messi is the player with the most awards, winning seven in 19 years as a senior professional.
+Messi is the player with the most awards, winning eight in 19 years as a senior professional.

-He is in the running for his eighth award to extend his lead at the top but Erling Haaland of Manchester City will give him a run for his money this time around.
 Below is a list of all players who have won the award.
 This is also the first time in nearly two decades that Cristiano Ronaldo has not been nominated for the prestigious award.

 Year | Player | Nationality | Club |